In a Nutshell:

 Unfortunately, this product has been discontinued and is currently unavailable.
 Check out other wheelchairs we’ve reviewed.

-Do you suffer from a mobility issue that’s keeping you from enjoying the great outdoors as you once did?
-Are you looking for a great, top-quality, go-anywhere type of chair you can use both indoors and out, sold by a company with world-class customer service and support?
+Do you suffer from a mobility issue that keeps you from enjoying the great outdoors as you once did?
+Are you looking for a top-quality, go-anywhere chair that you can use indoors and out, sold by a company with world-class customer service and support?

-While it pains us to have to write reviews like this, they’re an essential part of the site, because our goal is to help steer you toward the mobility aid that’s perfect for you, and unless you have a strong masochistic streak, this one just isn’t it.
+While it pains us to write reviews like this, they’re an essential part of the site because our goal is to help you find the mobility aid that’s perfect for you.
+Unless you have a strong masochistic streak, this one just isn’t it.

-Having said that, your conclusion may be different from ours, so we’ll go over what the Omegatrac can and can’t do in the sections that follow, and let you decide for yourself.
+Your conclusion may be different from ours, so we’ll explain what Omegatrac can and can’t do in the sections that follow and let you decide for yourself.
 Let’s do this.

 Big, brutish, and burly.

-Those are the kinds of words that spring to mind when you first set eyes on the Teftec Omegatrac Wheelchair.
-It’s a beast of a chair, constructed of solid steel, and made right here in the United States.
+Those kinds of words spring to mind when you first set eyes on the Teftec Omegatrac Wheelchair.
+It’s a beast of a chair and, like other Teftec wheelchairs, is constructed of solid steel and made right here in the United States.

 Side view of the Omegatrac Power Chair

-First, although this chair is described as being for both indoor and outdoor use, its extreme weight (more than four hundred pounds), and its size (36.3” to 43” long and 30” wide) makes it impractical for indoor use.
-It won’t fit through a standard-width doorway, even with the hinges removed.
+First, although this chair is described as being for both indoor and outdoor use, its extreme weight (more than four hundred pounds) and size (36.3” to 43” long and 30” wide) make it impractical for indoor use.
+Even with the hinges removed, it won’t fit through a standard-width doorway

-Not a good start and this is the primary reason we took points off for versatility – it just doesn’t serve well in an indoor capacity, and according to the company selling it, it should.
+It’s not a good start, and this is the primary reason we took points off for versatility—it just doesn’t serve well in an indoor capacity, even though the company selling it claims it should.

-The upshot is that the Omegatrac Power Chair will support over a thousand pounds of user weight and gear, which makes it a rugged outdoor vehicle capable of towing whatever gear you feel like pulling behind it.
-It’s also offered in three different seat width configurations, 17”, 19”, and 21”, so if you decide you want one, you’ll be able to customize it for an optimal fit.
+The upshot is that the Omegatrac Power Chair will support over a thousand pounds of user weight and gear, making it a rugged outdoor vehicle capable of towing whatever gear you feel like pulling behind.
+It’s also offered in three different seat width configurations, 17”, 19”, and 21”, so if you want one, you can customize it for an optimal fit.

-If you encounter even the least bit of mud, all-terrain wheelchair tires aren’t going to be enough to save you.
-The sheer weight of the machine is going to get you stuck in the mire.
+If you encounter even the slightest bit of mud, all-terrain wheelchair tires aren’t enough to save you.
+The sheer weight of the machine will get you stuck in the mire.
 It’s so heavy that you’ll need to get creative to rescue it.

 Omegatrac Power Wheelchair's white battery